gaurav16chauhan/c-compier-python/README.md

-Atul's Mini-C Compiler
+Gaurav's Mini-C Compiler
-June 2, 2004
+may 20,2016

 This is a compiler for a subset of the C programming language.
-It was written in Python during the spring of 2004.
+It was written in Python during the spring of 2016.

 The lexer and parser were constructed using Dave Beazley's PLY (Python Lex-Yacc), an open-source Python implementation of GNU